- Aged between 15 and 24?

 Over the next five years, the health and social assistance industry, in which community services are embedded, will be the fastest growing industry in the state, adding around 70,000 new jobs to the Victorian economy.

 Jobs Victoria – through the Victorian Department of Jobs, Precincts and Regions (DJPR) – has provided funding to VCOSS and the Future Social Services Institute (FSSI) to deliver a Community Traineeships Pilot Program for young Victorian job seekers, to address youth unemployment and increased workforce demand in the community services industry.
+The Program was officially launched by Minister for Jobs, Innovation and Trade, Martin Pakula on 12 June 2019 at the City of Greater Dandenong Civic Centre.

 About the project